https://www.pacific.edu/academics/schools-and-colleges/school-of-health-sciences/programs/social-work.html

 Mission Statement

-The mission of the MSW program is to develop skilled and compassionate professionals who provide comprehensive and culturally sensitive clinical care using an evidence-based approach.
+The mission of the Master of Social Work (MSW) program is to develop skilled and compassionate professionals who provide comprehensive and culturally sensitive clinical care using an evidence-based approach.
 We prepare students to practice in increasingly complex public environments with the purpose of improving people’s quality of life and enhancing human potential for full, productive participation in society.
-Graduates are expected to become agents of change with excellent client care skills, to value diversity and inclusion, and advocate to promote economic and social justice for individuals, groups and communities, in particular those who are underserved.
+Graduates are expected to become agents of change with excellent client care skills, value diversity and inclusion, and advocate to promote economic and social justice for individuals, groups, and communities, in particular those who are underserved.

 Program Overview